Show Table of Contents

 ns-slapd) and all of the associated plug-ins, command-line tools for managing the server and its databases, and its configuration and schema files.
 For more information about the command-line tools, see the Red Hat Directory Server Configuration, Command, and File Reference.

-Directory Server Console, a graphical management console that dramatically reduces the effort of setting up and maintaining the directory service.
-For more information about the Directory Server Console, see the Red Hat Directory Server Administration Guide.
+- Web Console, a graphical management console that reduces the effort of setting up and maintaining the directory service.
+For more information about the web console, see the Red Hat Directory Server Administration Guide.

 Without adding other LDAP client programs, Directory Server can provide the foundation for an intranet or extranet.
 Compatible server applications use the directory as a central repository for shared server information, such as employee, customer, supplier, and partner data.